 If you want to connect with someone you don’t personally know, try either of these options.

-Explain why you are interested in connecting with someone in your customized invitation.
+In your note, explain why you are interested in connecting with the person.
 It isn’t a guarantee that your invitation will be accepted, but it may increase the chances.
-Learn how to customize your invitation on LinkedIn’s desktop and mobile app.

 This is how LinkedIn describes the differences between following and connecting.